 - Make sure you have an up-to-date asthma action plan, and continue to use your asthma medication as directed.

-People with asthma have sensitive airways that can react to different triggers in their environment.
-For some people with asthma, ongoing exposure to triggers can cause continued inflammation (swelling and redness) and excess mucus production in the airways, making their asthma worse.
+People with have sensitive airways that can react to different in their environment.
+For some, ongoing exposure to triggers can cause continued inflammation (swelling and redness) and excess mucus production in the airways, making their asthma worse.

 Atopy is the genetic tendency to develop allergic conditions.
-Many people with asthma are atopic and have an increased risk of developing other allergic conditions.
-If you are atopic, some allergens can be trigger factors that can cause increased asthma symptoms and reduced asthma control when you are exposed to them.
+Many people with asthma are atopic, which means they have an increased risk of developing other allergic conditions.

-- allergic rhinitis (hay fever) – sneezing, blocked and runny nose, itchy eyes and throat
+- – sneezing, blocked and runny nose, itchy eyes and throat

-- anaphylaxis – a severe form of an allergic reaction that is potentially life-threatening.
+- – a severe form of an allergic reaction that is potentially life-threatening.

 Identifying asthma triggers

-Asthma is often initially recognised by people when symptoms get worse in response to particular allergens or other triggers.
 Everyone's asthma is different, and everyone has different triggers.
-For most people with asthma, however, triggers are only a problem when their asthma is not well-controlled.
+For most people with asthma, triggers are only a problem when their asthma is not well managed.

-If you think you are suffering from an allergy, keep a symptom diary to record the times and situations when your asthma is worse and to help identify triggers.
-Then see your doctor for advice.
+If you think you may have an allergy, keep a symptom diary to help identify triggers.
+Record the times and situations when your asthma is worse and then see your doctor for advice.

 Types of asthma triggers

-- avoidable triggers – including cigarette smoke, allergens, irritants (such as perfumes, chemicals, cold/dry air, smoke and paint) certain medicines and dietary triggers
+- Avoidable triggers – including , , irritants (such as perfumes, chemicals, cold/dry air, smoke and paint) certain medicines and dietary triggers.

-- unavoidable triggers (triggers that cannot or should not be avoided) – such as exercise, laughter, respiratory tract infections, certain medicines, certain medical conditions, extreme emotions, hormonal changes, pregnancy and sexual activity.
+- Unavoidable triggers – such as , , laughter, respiratory tract infections, certain medicines, certain medical conditions, extreme emotions, hormonal changes, and .